 Include as many participants in your survey as you like, potentially 1000s.

-Participants can self-enrol from a sign-up webpage – e.g. great for ‘convenience’ or ‘snowball’ sampling.
-Or, if you know people’s email addresses, you can enter them into 1000Minds, and they’ll be invited to take part.
+Participants can self-enroll from a sign-up webpage – e.g. great for ‘convenience’ or ‘snowball’ sampling.
+Or, if you know people’s email addresses, you can enter them into 1000minds, and they’ll be invited to take part.

-Participants’ answers determine, via the PAPRIKA method, their individual ‘part-worth utilities’, representing the relative importance (weights) of the attributes, and on average for the group.
+Participants’ answers determine, via the PAPRIKA pairwise comparisons method, their individual ‘part-worth utilities’, representing the relative importance (weights) of the attributes, and on average for the group.